Emilie studied for a degree in Music at City, University of London, and graduated in 2018.

-- Attending City University was easily one of the best decisions I ever made in my life; not only did I learn an enormous amount during my 3-year degree, but I feel I developed and improved immeasurably as both a singer and musician.
+- Attending City was easily one of the best decisions I ever made in my life; not only did I learn an enormous amount during my 3-year degree, but I feel I developed and improved immeasurably as both a singer and musician.

 - My confidence grew whilst at City, I was given lots of support from my head of department and personal tutor, as well as the lead tutors of the various modules I chose; they were always happy to help if you had any questions or needed any extra feedback or support.
-The resources at City University are particularly impressive, and it was easy to book and use any equipment during my studies.
-The department is extremely welcoming, and I really felt like I was valued and ‘belonged’ in the Music department during my studies.
+The resources at City are particularly impressive, and it was easy to book and use any equipment during my studies.
+The department is extremely welcoming, and I really felt like I was valued and ‘belonged’ during my studies.

 What did you enjoy most about your course?

 Mostly I enjoyed being a member of the department Chamber Choir, and also the Global Popular Music module.
 I also loved the singing tuition through the Guildhall and studying classical singing as one of my Major Projects in my final year.

 In Chamber choir I was given the opportunity to sing solo in several of the concerts throughout the 3 years, and Tim the choir leader taught me a lot about choral singing.